contiv/vpp/docs/ARCHITECTURE.md

 the VPP and configured with the same IP address on VPP, as well as on the host-VPP interconnect TAP interface, as it had in the host before it.
 For more information on STN setup, read the [Single NIC Setup README](setup/SINGLE_NIC_SETUP.md).

+### Contiv UI
+[Contivpp UI](../ui/README.md) is composed of two components.
+The first is a customized GUI enabling the user to display the k8s cluster including the contivpp.io system pods.
+It also allows access to the configuration (e.g. IPAM), k8s, contivpp and namespace and k8s services mapped to contiv vswitches.
+The other component is a proxy providing REST APIs to the front-end GUI and per-vswitch APIs to the contiv vswitches deployed in the cluster.
+The contivpp UI is deployed as a docker container and is optional both in the production and demo systems.

 [![Contiv/VPP Architecture](img/contiv-flow.png)](img/contiv-flow.png)